pytorch/rfcs/RFC-0020-Unified-Memory-for-Pytorch.md

 ## FAQ

-Should we have set_enabled_uvm(bool)?
+#### Should we have set_enabled_uvm(bool)?
 Will there be a use case where the user can set this to false?
-As of now, UVM will be OFF until it is turned ON.
-We don’t want to mix the two so there won’t specifically be the ability to turn it OFF.
+- As of now, UVM will be OFF until it is turned ON.
+We don’t want to mix the two just yet, so there won’t specifically be the ability to turn it OFF.

-Will this eliminate all calls to cudaMemcpy/hipMemcpy?
+#### Will this eliminate all calls to cudaMemcpy/hipMemcpy?

-No, copies are still expected in many cases such as when are user assigns a new tensor B to an old tensor A with some modificaitons (dtype, layout, etc).
+- No, copies are still expected in many cases such as when are user assigns a new tensor B to an old tensor A with some modificaitons (dtype, layout, etc).